(Amplified) Banded Matrix Factorization: A unified approach to private training: Amplification for Banded Matrix Mechanisms

 \section{Amplification for Banded Matrix Mechanisms}

-{\check{m}} In this section, we show that in the centralized setting, where we may be able to control the participation patterns of individual examples, the privacy guarantees of \BANDMF can be amplified using standard techniques such as sampling, shuffling, etc.
+{\check{m}} In the centralized setting where we can control the participation patterns of individual examples, the privacy guarantees of \BANDMF can be amplified.
+We focus on amplification by sampling with fixed batch size in this section, but give a more general statement in \cref{sec:app-amplification}.

-First, recall that prior privacy analysis of \mfftrl was based on the reduction to the batch release of the entire $\bfC \obs + \bfz$ as a single Gaussian mechanism event~\citep{denisov22matfact,choquette2022multi} so standard amplification techniques don't directly apply.
+Existing privacy analysis of \mfftrl is based on the reduction to the batch release of the entire $\bfC \obs + \bfz$ as a single Gaussian mechanism event~\citep{denisov22matfact,choquette2022multi} so standard amplification techniques don't directly apply.
 Instead, for each participation by an example, we consider the set of rows in $\bfC \obs$ affected by this participation as a Gaussian mechanism (see the groups of rows in \cref{fig:query-decomposition}).
 Then as long as the sets of rows corresponding to different participations do not interact, which is ensured by the bandedness of $\bfC$, we can apply amplification to them separately.